Bernhard Förster

-Ludwig Bernhard Förster (31 March 1843 – 3 June 1889) was a German teacher.
+Ludwig Bernhard Förster (31 March 1843 – 3 June 1889) was a German teacher and antisemitic activist.
 He was married to Elisabeth Förster-Nietzsche, the sister of the philosopher Friedrich Nietzsche.

 Life

-Förster became a leading figure in the anti-Semitic faction on the far right of German politics and wrote on the Jewish question, characterizing Jews as constituting a "parasite on the German body".
+Förster became a leading figure in the antisemitic faction on the far right of German politics and wrote on the Jewish question, characterizing Jews as constituting a "parasite on the German body".
 In order to support his beliefs he set up the Deutscher Volksverein (German People's League) in 1881 with Max Liebermann von Sonnenberg.

-In 1883, Förster left Germany in order to emigrate to Paraguay.
-His anti-Semitic belief system had resulted in social ostracization and the loss of his teaching job.
+In 1883, Förster left Germany in order to emigrate to Paraguay, when his antisemitic beliefs resulted in ostracism and loss of his teaching job.
 After searching the country for many months, Förster found a suitable site to establish a settlement.
 It was 600 square kilometres and almost 300 kilometres north of Asunción.
 The settlement was to become known as "Nueva Germania".
 Förster returned to Germany in March 1885 and married Elisabeth Nietzsche on 22 May.
-The couple assembled a group of 'pioneers' who shared their anti-Semitic views and wished to live in a new 'Fatherland' where an Aryan could prosper.
-They travelled to Paraguay from Hamburg in February 1886.
+The couple assembled a group of "pioneers" who shared their antisemitic views and wished to live in a new "Fatherland" where an Aryan could prosper.
+They travelled to Paraguay from Hamburg in February 1887.